VishnuGaneshan/connect-unified-login-system/README.md

 #### Parameters
 - `publicKey` (string, required): Your unique public key provided by the Unified Login System.
 It is used to authenticate your application.
-- `isProd` (string, optional): If you want to return response to your Production URL provide `true`.
+- `isProd` (boolean, optional): If you want to return response to your Production URL provide `true`.

 #### Returns
 A Promise that resolves to an object containing user data or an error message.